Blitz Report™ Installation Guide

 Navigate to Edge Settings > Downloads and turn off ‘Open Office files in the browser’

-Edge: turn off Open Office files in the browser
+Microsoft Edge downloads setting turning off Open Office files in the browser so Excel opens locally

 When compiling CUSTOM.pll the following error message is displayed: